Mobile

 TP53: TP53 is a tumor suppressor gene, and mutations in TP53 are associated with various cancers, including breast cancer, affecting tumor behavior and treatment response.

-BRCA1 and BRCA2: NGS can identify germline and somatic mutations in these genes, which are linked to an increased risk of breast and ovarian cancers.
+BRCA1 and BRCA2: NGS testing can identify germline and somatic mutations in these genes, which are linked to an increased risk of breast and ovarian cancers.
 This information is crucial for risk assessment and deciding on preventive strategies or treatments, such as PARP inhibitors.

 AKT1: Mutations in AKT1 are found in a subset of breast cancers and can influence responses to specific targeted therapies.